 Rigid thinking / Getting Stuck

-Here's an example, that also shows the way people with AS can think too concretely: A person could tell someone with AS that if they were good at bowling it may help them meet people.
-The Aspie may then want to know exactly what you mean by 'good' at bowling.
+Here's an example, that also shows the way people with ASD can think too concretely: A relative tells a person with ASD that if they were good at bowling it may help them meet people.
+They reply by asking exactly what they mean by "good" at bowling.
 What average score would they need to get per game?
-What's the minimum score they would need to earn the 'good' label?
-Are there any particular tricks or techniques they have to learn to seem 'good'?
-If you told them you weren't sure, and that they should just understand what you meant by 'good' they may still want to know and be unable to drop the subject.
+What's the minimum score they would need to earn the "good" label?
+Are there any particular tricks or techniques they have to learn to seem "good"?
+The relative says they aren't sure, and, "You should just know what I mean."
+The person with ASD still wants more clarification and won't drop the subject.

 Liking structure, routine, and predictability